Paper Plate Watermelon Craft

 This post may contain affiliate links.

+I knew he’d be excited about these simple, fun watermelon activities.
 And I’m sure your preschooler will be too.

 We started by naming what colors we see on watermelon.
 We also talked about that watermelon starts with “W” and made the “w” beginning sound.

 We started with a paper plate cut in half.

 Then my 3 year-old painted the plate with pink paint.
 You could also color the plate with marker if you don’t have paint on hand.

 The paint we used dried pretty quickly so we were able to move on to the next step.

 We glued a strip of green crepe paper streamer along the bottom for the rind.
 Then my son used his thumbprints to put the seeds on with ink.